History of cotton: East India Company

-Britain
+British cotton goods

 Cotton's versatility allowed it to be combined with linen and be made into velvet.
 It was cheaper than silk and could be imprinted more easily than wool, allowing for patterned dresses for women.
 It became the standard fashion and, because of its price, was accessible to the general public.
 New inventions in the 1770s—such as the spinning jenny, the water frame, and the spinning mule—made the British Midlands into a very profitable manufacturing centre.
 In 1794–1796, British cotton goods accounted for 15.6% of Britain's exports, and in 1804–1806 grew to 42.3%.

 The Lancashire textile mills were major parts of the British industrial revolution.
 Their workers had poor working conditions: low wages, child labour, and 18-hour work days.
 Richard Arkwright created a textile empire by building a factory system powered by water, which was occasionally raided by the Luddites, weavers put out of business by the mechanization of textile production.
-In the 1790s, James Watt's steam power was applied to textile production, and by 1839 thousands of children worked in Manchester's cotton mills.
-Karl Marx, who frequently visited Lancashire, may have been influenced by the conditions of workers in these mills in writing Das Kapital.
-Child labour was banned during the middle of the 19th century.
+In the 1790s, James Watt's steam power was applied to textile production.
+By 1839, thousands of children worked in Manchester's cotton mills.
+Karl Marx, who visited Lancashire often, may have been influenced by the conditions of workers in these mills in writing Das Kapital.
+Child labour in Britain was banned during the middle of the 19th century.